The BSH Heart Failure Fellowship

-This is a highly valued and competitive award that aims to encourage and support early career research that will benefit the heart failure community.
-These awards are intended to support and inspire new talented researchers, dedicated to improving the lives of people with heart failure and underpin our vision to make heart failure a national priority.
+The BSH Heart Failure Fellowship is intended to support and inspire new talented researchers, dedicated to improving the lives of people with heart failure and underpin our vision to make heart failure a national priority.
 Previous winners have gone on to achieve higher degrees, subsequent awards, accolades, and further funding grants.

-Please direct applications to isabella.mcleod@bsh.org.uk by 5pm on 28 February 2025
+Please direct applications to isabella.mcleod@bsh.org.uk by 26th February 2026

 Meet the Current Fellows